Zip top sandwich and snack bags — we use them for just about everything — then we trash them after just one use.

 The earth was created beautiful and good.
 When we buy, use, and trash single use items, we are damaging and polluting the “goodness” of the world God created for us.
 By changing our habits to find safe, reusable alternatives, we become better stewards and are taking steps to preserve the beauty of our amazing planet!

-*UPDATE: After 2 years of use, our Stasher Bags still look brand new and we continue to use them almost daily.
-Since the time this article was written, similar items have been created, but we haven’t found any that compete with the quality and ease of use as the Stasher brand bags.
+*UPDATE: After 5 years of use, our Stasher Bags still look brand new and we continue to use them almost daily.
+Since the time this article was written, similar products are more readily available, but we haven’t found any that compete with the quality and ease of use as the Stasher brand bags.
+I’ve use some of the cheaper bags for non-food items, but none have lasted nearly as long as Stasher!